Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

 Keep the new tree well-watered, particularly during its first summer.
-It’s also beneficial to apply a few cm of mulch (old manure, pea straw or compost) over the soil surface, which will help the root zone stay moist.
-Keep the mulch a few cm away from the base of the trunk to allow good air flow, to reduce the risk of collar rot disease.
+Apply a few centimetres of mulch (aged manure, pea straw or compost is ideal) over the soil surface around the tree, which will help the root zone stay moist.
+Keep the mulch from directly touching the base of the trunk (leave a gap) to allow good air flow, to reduce the risk of collar rot disease.

-One thing that citrus trees really hate is having to compete with grass growing right up against their trunks.
+One thing that citrus trees really hate is having to compete with grass growing right up close to their trunks.
 Grass is greedy, so it will gobble up any nutrients it can get at.
-Clear grass away from the base by hand, or carefully spray with Yates Zero Rapid 1-Hour Action Weedkiller Ready to Use.
+Citrus are also notoriously hungry plants, so they don't like to share food!
+Clear any grass away from the base of the tree by hand, or carefully spray with Yates Zero Rapid 1-Hour Action Weedkiller Ready to Use to kill off the grass.

-During the spring foliage flush, new growth needs to be protected from aphid damage by spraying the leaves with Yates Nature’s Way Organic Citrus, Vegie Ornamental Spray.
-Spray lightly, just to the point of run off, including undersides of the foliage, as soon as aphids appear.
-Respray each week while aphids are active.
+During the spring growth flush, new foliage needs to be protected from aphid damage by spraying the leaves with Yates Nature’s Way Organic Citrus, Vegie Ornamental Spray.
+Spray lightly, just to the point of run off, including the undersides of the foliage, as soon as aphids appear.
+Respray each week while aphids remain active.

-Citrus trees are also attractive to a number of insect pests.
-Sap-sucking pests such as aphids, mealybugs and scale can be controlled with Yates Natures Way Organic Citrus, Vegie Ornamental Spray Ready to Use.
+Citrus trees are very attractive to a range of other insect pests.
+Sap-sucking pests like aphids, mealybugs and scale can be controlled with Yates Natures Way Organic Citrus, Vegie Ornamental Spray.

-If your tree is under attack by the lemon tree borer, keep in mind the adult beetles are flying at night from mid-spring to autumn, on the lookout for trees to lay their eggs.
+If want to prune a citrus tree, keep in mind that destructive Lemon tree borer beetles are flying at night from mid-spring to autumn, on the lookout for trees to lay their eggs.
 The scent of freshly pruned citrus trees attracts them like a magnet, so it’s wise to restrict pruning to between April and August.
 A good solution for protecting fresh pruning cuts is Yates PruneTec, which seals off the wound and forms a physical barrier against larvae boring into the tree.

 Citrus fruits are susceptible to citrus brown rot and verrucosis (citrus scab).
 Treat them with Yates Copper Oxychloride Fungicide if you notice these problems.

-Yates Dynamic Lifter helps give the new citrus tree the best possible start by providing gentle slow-release organic nutrients which promote root growth.
+A handful of Yates Dynamic Lifter helps gives a new citrus tree the best possible start, by providing gentle, slow-release organic nutrients straight to the roots.

-For a boost, feed in the growing, flowering and fruiting seasons with Yates Thrive Citrus Liquid Plant Food.
+For an extra boost, feed trees in their growing, flowering and fruiting seasons with Yates Thrive Citrus Liquid Plant Food.

 Share